 Incandescents served homeowners faithfully for nearly a century and for that they earn first place on our list.
 However, incandescents are not just far more wasteful than today’s newer bulbs, they’re also becoming increasingly hard to find and will likely disappear completely from store shelves in the near future.
 It was a good run but it’s time to move on.
 RIP.

 As commercial electricians can tell you the future of lighting is here and its name is LED.
 LED (Light Emitting Diode) bulbs use 1/10 the energy of an incandescent and will last up to 50,000 hours.
 Think about that for a minute.
 If you have a toddler in the family and you install some LED bulbs in your home today, those same bulbs will still be working when that toddler enters college.
 That’s pretty amazing.
-LEDs can be as bright or dim as you like, are available in a variety of colours, work flawlessly with dimmers and can be used to create virtually any lighting effect you can imagine.
+LEDs can be as bright or dim as you like, are available in a variety of colors, work flawlessly with dimmers, and can be used to create virtually any lighting effect you can imagine.

 Different Lighting Effects for your Dream home